diogopmac/LDTS-Survivor/docs/README.md

     - **Health** - Add functioning health.
     - **Movement** - Implement proper movement.
 Preferably not dependent on FPS.
     - **Firing** - Make the survivor be able to fire.
+    - **Leveling** - Add experience and level to the player and define experience requirements for level-up.
 - **Projectile**
     - **Function** - Implement properly working projectiles.
 - **Monsters**